 The Awa tribes – which include Ngāti Awa in the Bay of Plenty – separated in 1820 and are now independent groups with their own authority.
 The individual identity of Te Āti Awa in Taranaki is expressed in their association with the Tokomaru canoe.

 The arrival of European settlers in Taranaki caused upheavals for Te Āti Awa.
 Having come with the express purpose of farming, New Zealand Company immigrants snapped up the fertile Te Āti Awa land.
 This disrupted both the Taranaki area and the tribe itself – some of whom wanted to sell land to settlers, while others opposed land sales.
 Even though the tribe were divided, their chief Wiremu Kīngi Te Rangitāke managed to establish a thriving economy by selling crops to the new settlers.
-However, when settlers bought the tribe’s land, Kīngi refused to leave.
-The British fired at him, and in 1860 the New Zealand wars broke out.
+When the government bought some of the tribe’s land, Kīngi disputed the validity of the sale and refused to leave.
+The British fired at him, and the main phase of the New Zealand wars began.

 War and a kind of peace

-After a year of fighting, Māori were defeated and their land was confiscated as a punishment for their rebellion.
+Though there was a truce after a year of fighting, Māori land was later confiscated as a punishment for ‘rebellion’.
 The loss of land was socially, culturally and politically debilitating for Te Āti Awa.
 Their 90 sub-tribes were reduced to the six of today.

 Te Āti Awa today